 March 17, 2008

-1. Be angry and complain
+1. Continue being angry and continue complaining

 Given that anger and complaining are not at all erotic, be sure to continue to be angry and complain about the lack of sex.
 Your anger and complaints are SURE to turn your partner off.

-2. Approach your partner needy
+2. Approach your partner feeling needy

 Both men and women tend to be turned off by someone who "needs sex to feel loved and validated."
 Most women are not attracted to little boys, so women are generally completely turned off by a man who approaches her as a needy little boy, needing sex to feel validated, safe and secure.
-The way to continue to be needy is to make sure that you do NOT take responsibility for your own self-esteem.
+The way to continue to be needy is to make sure that you do NOT take responsibility for your own self-worth.

 3. Give yourself up - be a caretaker